JorelAli/CommandAPI/docssrc/src/customarguments.md

 -----

 We can use our custom argument like any other argument.
 Say we wanted to write a command to teleport to a specific world.
-We will create a command of the following structure:
+We will create a command of the following syntax:

 ```
 /tpworld <world>